-MOTR COMM 100
+OTRANSFER GUARANTEED MOTR COMM 100

-Prerequisite(s): ENGL 02 and READ 02 or Writing and Reading placement of ENGL 111.
+Prerequisite(s): READ 02 or Reading Placement of ENGL 111.
+ENGL 02 or Writing Placement of ENGL 08 or higher.

 This course is designed to introduce students to both the theories and application of oral communication.
 Students are instructed in interpersonal, group, organizational, and public communication contexts.
 A variety of exercises give students the opportunity to recognize and advance basic communication skills.
 Lecture 3 hours per week.
 SP, S